Coimbatore: Road

-There are six major arterial roads in the city: Avinashi Road, Trichy Road, Sathy Road, Mettupalayam Road, Palakkad Road, Pollachi Road and Thadagam Road.
+There are six major arterial roads in the city: Avinashi Road, Trichy Road, Sathy Road, Mettupalayam Road, Palakkad Road and Pollachi Road.
 The Coimbatore bypass is a series of bypasses connecting the various National Highways and State Highways passing through and originating from Coimbatore.
 The first section of the bypass, a 28 km stretch from Neelambur to Madukkarai on National Highway 544 opened for traffic in 2000.
 It was the first road privatisation project to be implemented on a build–operate–transfer model in South India.
 In 2008, the State Highways department came up with a proposal to create a Ring road to help de-congest the main arterial roads and the 12 km road would extend from Peelamedu to Mettupalayam road.
 In 2011, the Chief Minister of Tamil Nadu announced the construction of two new flyovers at Ukkadam and Athupalam to help de-congest the Palakkad Road.
 In 2012, the Government of Tamil Nadu decided in favour of an eastern road that connected Mettupalayam Road with Avinashi Road and the existing bypass.
 The city municipal corporation is undertaking the construction of six rail-over-bridges in the city.
 There are five National Highways passing through the city: